 The Early Years

-In which Eddie provides an account of his childhood in his own words.
+In which Eddie provides an account of childhood.

-Hailed as the foremost stand up of his generation.
+Hailed as the foremost stand up of a generation.
 Star of stage and screen.
 Tireless supporter of charity.
 Runner.
 Political campaigner.
 Fashion icon.
 Human.
 Eddie Izzard is all of these things and more.
-But what of his formative years?
+But what of the formative years?

 EDDIE: I was born in February '62 in South Yemen.
 Dad was a fifties hippy with very short hair.
 He wrote essays on communism and stuff when he was sixteen.
 He joined BP as a filing clerk, not really knowing what he wanted to do.
 One of the first things he did was redesign the whole filing system so no-one knew where anything was except him, which I thought was a good move.